IBM/fa-vs-code-extension/README.md

 #### Connection nodes

-There will be one root node representing each host and port of an ADFz common component server connection.
+There will be one root node representing each host and port of an ADFz Common Component connection.

 #### Browse History Files nodes